grip-on-software/monetdb-import/Database_structure.md

 -   **update_tracker**: Files that keep track of where to start gathering data from for incremental updates and database synchronization.
-    -   **project_id** - INT - reference to project.id: The project to
+    -   **project_id** - INT - reference to project.project_id: The
-        which the tracker file belongs.
+        project to which the tracker file belongs.
     -   **filename** - VARCHAR(255): The name of the file (without path) that keeps track of the update state.
     -   **contents** - TEXT: The textual (JSON or otherwise readable)